BeatableMeat/beatablemeat.github.io/README.md

 # LICENSE
 ## SUMMARY
 The "Portal Website SDK Base" is Copyright © 2020 Heatwave Studios.
 The license below tells you that you can use the "Portal Website SDK Base" as base code for your own "portal" website, including for commercial use, but not for trademark use.
+Also included is the BeatableMeat.GitHub.IO license.

 ## THE AGREEMENT
 By cloning, modifying and/or distrubuting this repository, you AGREE to the below license.
 If you wish to be better safe than sorry, please read the license carefully before you clone this repo.